Dawn-India/Z-Mirror/README.md

   ## Sabnzbd

   - External access to web interface, so you can remove files or edit settings.
 Then you can sync settings in database with sync button in bsetting
-  - Remove files from job before and during download using mltb file selector (Requires Base URL) (task option)
+  - Remove files from job before and during download using ZEE file selector (Requires Base URL) (task option)
   - Edit Global Options while the bot is running from bot settings (global option)
   - Servers menu to edit/add/remove usenet servers